abaleem/graphql-client-github/README.md

 ## Overview

 In this project I have implemented object oriented design of a program that extracts and organizes git repositories and user data from Github.
 Github Uses graphql which is a new technology released by Facebook.
 This project is implemented in scala which provides functionality of both object oriented and functional programming.
-I have tried to implement this homework using as many of these concepts as I could, given this was my first functional assignment.
+I have tried to implement this project using as many of these concepts as I could, given this was my first functional assignment.
 I haven't used variables anywhere and used lambda functions where ever I could.

 ## GitHub API